Brown Eyed Girls: 2009–2010: Sound G, Japanese debut and solo activities

-On July 20, 2009, Brown Eyed Girls released their third full-length album, the double-disc Sound G. Even though "Candy Man" was the first song unveiled from the album, the first heavily promoted single was "Abracadabra," which was composed by Ji-nu and Min-Soo Lee.
+On July 20, 2009, Brown Eyed Girls released their third full-length album, the double-disc Sound G. Even though "Candy Man" was the first song unveiled from the album, the first heavily promoted single was "Abracadabra," which was composed by Ji-nu and Lee Min-soo.
 The release of this album also saw a shift in the image of the group, as the members redefined themselves as independent and mature city girls.
 The music video for the lead single sparked controversy.
 As the group sported a substantially more provocative style, criticism arose over the suggestive and erotic themes that the video presented.
 They later released a "stage version" of the video, which focused only on the choreography.
 Nevertheless, even with all the controversies they took the Kpop world by storm, snagging awards at music shows and year end music awards.
 The sexy hip dance featured in the music video became a national fad, with fellow celebrities frequently parodying it.

 The group next released the repackaged edition album entitled Sign that included the lead single of the same name, with "Drunk On Sleep," and a remix of "Abracadabra."
 The quartet had been readying for their Japan debut since signing with major record label Sony Music Japan International.
 In August 2010, the group re-released Sound G in Japanese, which marked the beginning of their Japanese promotions.
 After the success of the album, the members concentrated more on their individual activities, juggling them with their overseas schedules.
-In July, Narsha released her first solo album 'NARSHA' to certain success, In August, JeA collaborated with Rattpoom, a Thai singer, on his song 'Face to Face'.
+In July, Narsha released her first solo albumNARSHA to certain success, In August, JeA collaborated with Rattpoom, a Thai singer, on his song "Face to Face".
 Later in October, Gain also started solo activities with her debut album Step 2/4 which featured a strong interpolation of tango music, featuring "Irreversible" as the lead single.
 On October 31, she had her first win (Mutizen song) on Inkigayo.
 In December, JeA released a ballad single "Because You Sting" featuring G.O. of MBLAQ.